 2015 to 2016 — A strong El Niño affected almost all of East and Southern Africa, causing food insecurity for more than 50 million people.

-2017 to 2018 — 25 million people, including 15 million children, need humanitarian assistance in East Africa.
+2017 — 25 million people, including 15 million children, need humanitarian assistance in East Africa.
+In September, inter-communal conflict in Ethiopia leads to more than 800,000 people being displaced internally.

 FAQs: What you need to know about the East Africa hunger crisis